Your GED And The College Application Essay

 This is not to scare you, but your college essay can truly make or break your acceptance into your dream school.
 Here are a few points of advice.

-With college application season upon us, high school seniors are also scrambling to improve or enhance their applications however possible.
+With college application season upon us, high school seniors are also scrambling to improve or enhance their applications if possible.

 An increasing number of colleges and universities accept GED College-Ready (165-174) and College-Ready PLUS Credit (175-200) scores to waive other college entrance tests such as the ACT and SAT.